Menstrual Cycle Phases and Moods: How All 4 Feel

 What are the four menstrual cycle phases?

 Your cycle is measured from the first day of your period to the day before your next one.
-The textbook length is 28 days, but anywhere from 21 to 35 is common and still completely normal.
+The textbook length is 28 days, but the NHS notes that periods commonly range from every 21 days to every 35 days, all of it completely normal.
+The textbook number is genuinely rare in practice: a study of 612,613 real-world cycles found only 13% are exactly 28 days, and we keep that number and its siblings, each with a primary source, on our period statistics page.
 Across that span, shifting levels of estrogen and progesterone carry you through four phases.

 The four phases are the menstrual phase (your period), the follicular phase, ovulation, and the luteal phase.
 At Otty we give them friendlier names that match how they actually feel: Storm, Chill, Glow, and then Zen rolling into Pre-Storm.
 Same biology, far less jargon.